top of page

 • Helping a friend move to a new apartment

-Physical touch is a powerful way to show love and affection.
-From holding hands to giving a hug, physical touch can be comforting, reassuring, and incredibly intimate.
-For some people, physical touch is their primary love language, and without it, they may feel unloved or disconnected.
+Physical touch is a powerful way to show affection and love.
+Physical touch can be comforting, reassuring, and intimate, from holding hands to giving a hug.
+For some people, physical touch is their primary love language; without it, they may feel unloved or disconnected.

 • Holding hands while walking